appac/notes-on/javascript/js:arrow_functions.md

 This is why you'll see it stated (on the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for example) that arrow functions aren't suited for method functions.
 Because an arrow function does not define its own `this` value, it inherits from the enclosing context which can lead to situations where `this` refers to the global (or some other) context instead of what you'd like it to.

-This can sound like a limitation, but a shorter syntax means of writing functions with lexically capture their `this` value can be convenient.
+This can sound like a limitation, but a shorter syntax means of writing functions which lexically capture their `this` value can be convenient.
 The key is understanding how arrow functions work, and where they're not suitable for use.

 In the example below, using an arrow function as a prototype method leaves us with `undefined`, because there is no `this.data` on the context the arrow function inherited.
 For Node.js, this context would be `global`, and in browser it would be `Window`.